ingoweiss/google-apps-script-backlog/README.md

 3. Story titles need to be formated as a level 3 heading
 4. Story titles need to be in the format "[ID]: [Name]" (Example: "US123: User Logs In")

-Notes:

-1. The JSON file is created using the base name of the Google Doc, at the top level Google Drive.
+*The JSON file is created using the base name of the Google Doc, at the top level Google Drive.
 After the first export, the export file can be moved into any folder and the script should continue to work

 ### Backlog > Connect Spreadsheet